How to Trace, Report Spoofed/Phishing Emails (With Example)

 How to Read Email Headers to Determine Sender Origin

-- From the full email headers above, I've snipped only the received:
+- From the email example above, I've snipped only the received:

 headers: